 Type words as they appear.
 Any typos you make will go into the "shame bag".
-If the shame bag fills up, the abbot will wake up, and you lose!
+If the shame bag fills up, the abbot will awaken, and you lose!
 But don't worry, Titivillus, the demon of typos and mistakes, is here to "hlep!"
 He'll take the typos from the shame bag and add them to the words you need to type.
 Po Nroblem!

 Escape key to pause.